 How Your Clients Can Avoid Being Crosswalked

 Before a plan is discontinued or a plan exits the marketplace, your client will receive written notification that these changes are happening.
-They will likely receive this notification in the mail a few months in advance of the OEP.
+They will likely receive this notification in the mail a few months in advance of the Open Enrollment Period (OEP).
 Encourage your client to stay up to date on all communications from their insurer.

 If your client receives notification that their coverage will be changing, they’ll be able to select a new plan within an SEP.
 Remind your client to select new coverage within the 60-day timeframe if their new crosswalked plan is not ideal.
 Your client can also select new coverage during the OEP.